BonsaiDen/JavaScript-Garden/doc/en/other/timeouts.md

 > `setTimeout(foo, 1000, a, b, c)`, it is not recommended, as its use may lead
 > to subtle errors when used with [methods](#function.this).

-### In Conclusion
+### In conclusion

 **Never** should a string be used as the parameter of `setTimeout` or `setInterval`.
-It is a clear sign of **really** bad code, when arguments need to be supplied to the function that gets called, an anonymous function should be passed which handles the actual calling.
+It is a clear sign of **really** bad code, when arguments need to be supplied to the function that gets called.
+An *anonymous function* should be passed that then takes care of the actual call.

-Additionally, `setInterval` should be avoided since it is hard to control and does not adjust to the single threaded nature of the language.
+Further, the use of `setInterval` should be avoided since its scheduler is not blocked by executing JavaScript.

 [1]: http://en.wikipedia.org/wiki/Document_Object_Model